aneely/hunt/PROJECT_CONTEXT.md

 - ✅ Bash 3.2 compatibility (macOS default)
 - ✅ Interactive mode (`-i`/`--interactive`) for selecting search engines
 - ✅ Services flag mode (`-s`/`--services`) for command-line service selection
-- ✅ Support for service selection by number (1-8, 9 for all) or name (case-insensitive)
+- ✅ Support for service selection by number (0 for all, 1-8 for engines) or name (case-insensitive)
 - ✅ Automatic detection of search term when using services flag
 - ✅ Duplicate service selection handling